RizikH/RizikH/README.md

 ### 📎 How It Started

-18 years ago, I played Flash games on a mobile internet café at a concert.
+18 years ago, I played Flash games in a mobile internet café at a concert.
 That was my first real interaction with tech.
 Since then, I’ve kept building—first small scripts, now full web platforms.

 ---